k10jo01/airbnb/README.md

 *I know this problem statement is quite broad and needs more specificity.
 I discuss how I will refine this in the Roadmap section below.*

+Something about predicting price or listings after new regulation in DC? or when short term rental exacerbating housing shortages started?

+More focused questions:
+-factors that differentiate good reviews and bad reviews (and by proxy, good hosts and bad hosts) - helpful for airbnb to market to their hosts or helpful for hosts or helpful for guests
+-factors that influence daily renting price and/or predict daily renting price? - helpful for hosts, guests, airbnb -is review sentiment a good predictor of price?

 ---

 ## Table of Contents